DataDog/documentation/content/en/monitors/notify/_index.md

   {{< img src="monitors/notifications/renotify_options.png" alt="Enable renotify" style="width:90%;" >}}

-Configure the renotify interval, the monitor states from which the monitor renotifies (within `alert`, `no data` and `warn`) and optionally set a limit to the number of renotification messages sent.
+Configure the renotify interval, the monitor states from which the monitor renotifies (within `alert`, `no data`, and `warn`) and optionally set a limit to the number of renotification messages sent.

 For instance, configure the monitor to `stop renotifying after 1 occurrence` if you wish to receive a single escalation message after the main alert.